intechstudio/grid-documentation/docs/wiki/more/control-element-presets.md

 ---
 slug: control-element-presets
-title: Control Element Presets
+title: "More about: Presets"
-description: It's possible to save a control element as a whole such as a button or fader as a local .JSON file on the computer running Grid Editor.
-This function can also create a saved version of the System Element as well.
+description: Saving only part of a configuration as a Preset.

 tags: [JSON, Workflow, Control Element, Logic]
 ---